prcutler/nflpool/readme.md

 3. More soon after the new app running Pyramid is deployed.

 ## Contributing
-This is my first ever Python applications and I'm sure the code is ugly, but I'm learning.
+This is my first ever Python application and I'm sure the code is ugly, but I'm learning.
 Pull requests welcome!

 ## Credits